Is Your Attendance System Causing Payroll Errors?

 Fingerprint systems have lower upfront costs and are widely adopted.
 However, maintenance costs increase over time.

 Face recognition attendance systems involve a higher upfront investment.
-They offer lower maintenance costs and better scalability for growing organizations.
+They offer lower maintenance costs and better scalability for growing organisations.

 Performance Across Different Indian Use Cases